 We know that visiting any country for the first time can come with a feeling of great excitement.
 You may even feel a little bit anxious not knowing exactly what to expect or how the trip might go.
 Traveling to Italy for the first time can be overwhelming for some.
-So we have put together a number of Italy travel tips and suggestions for visiting the very first time.
+So we have put together a number of travel tips and suggestions for your very first trip.

 Here are ten tips to make the most out of your first trip to Italy.
 We have all the information you need!

 Tourists, especially from the United States, are used to having escalators and elevators in every building.
 However in Italy that there are many places that only have stairs.
 Keep this in mind when packing!
 I suggest only bringing a carry-on if you can manage it, but if not, make sure your bags are not too heavy to lift.

 Traveling light will make it a whole lot easier to get on and off the trains.
 This is important as the trains make very short stops.
 So you will need to be able to quickly grab your suitcase or bag and get off quickly.
 Just imagine how difficult this could be if you have to drag a heavy suitcase!

 DON’T TRY TO SEE EVERYTHING

 We understand that you want to visit all the beautiful places.
 But the problem is – there’s just too many!
 Do not try to see everything!
-Italy is such a beautiful country and it can be tempting to want to see all the tourist sites that you have read about.
-But in reality, you are more likely to enjoy your trip by taking you time and moving at relaxed tempo.
+Italy is such a beautiful country and it can be tempting to try to visit all the tourist sites that you have read about.
+But actually, you will enjoy your trip much more if you take your time and relax.

 Let’s say your first holiday in Italy only lasts 10 days; in that case we suggest limiting your itinerary to three places.
 Trying to visit more places will force you to spend a large amount of your time traveling, which can be exhausting, especially if you boarded a long-haul flight to Italy and are recovering from jet lag.